 The Texas Board of Architectural Examiners (TBAE) is a small state agency operating under the Self-Directed Semi-Independent (SDSI) Project Program.
-TBAE has the authority to regulate the practices of architecture, landscape architecture and registered interior designers in Texas.
+TBAE has the authority to regulate the practices of architecture, landscape architecture, and registered interior designers in Texas.

-The agency employs individuals to carry out duties in Registration, Enforcement, Finance, Information Technology, and Executive Administration.
-At the end of May 2021, TBAE employs 19 staff members.
+The agency employs individuals to carry out duties in the Registration, Enforcement, Operations, Information Technology, and Legal units.
+At the end of Fiscal Year 2023, TBAE employed 20 staff members.
 TBAE's commitment to high standards for excellence requires the agency to recruit and retain a high-performance staff.

 After the 2005 implementation of the on-line renewal process, the agency has continued to improve and streamline business operations.
-As the use of technology becomes more important to the agency's business, employees will need current technological skills along with customer service skills.
-As the agency moves forward, it will be necessary to ensure employees are provided with training opportunities to enhance their skill sets and to develop recruitment practices that will aid in hiring highly qualified staff.
+In 2020, the agency rapidly transitioned to a system in which its investigative case files are maintained digitally.
+Initially, this action was taken to allow enforcement staff to maintain productivity during the early stages of the COVID-19 pandemic.
+Subsequently, this system was retained to allow greater flexibility in adopting hybrid work schedules and to respond to decreased physical storage in the agency's new office space.
+These innovations demonstrate TBAE's ability to respond to changing circumstances.
+As the use of technology becomes more important to the agency's business, our employees must become more technologically proficient while maintaining excellent customer service skills.
+To meet this challenge, the agency must ensure employees receive training opportunities to enhance their skill sets and develop recruitment practices that will aid in hiring highly qualified staff.